 TOTO-II - the City of Topeka in cooperation with Housing and Credit Counselling, Inc. (HCCI) and participating lenders offer the program to new homeowners.
 Assistance is provided as a 2nd mortgage, deferred loan subsidizing the purchase and rehab costs of a home for families at or below 80% of median income.
-While the program is available Citywide, it is structured to encourage home purchases in at-risk and intensive care areas.
-Other rehab incentives offered to income eligible homeowners by the City's Department of Neighborhood Relations include forgivable loans for major rehab, emergency repair and accessibility modifications.
+While the program is available Citywide, it is structured to encourage home purchases in At-Risk and Intensive Care areas.
+Other rehabilitation incentives offered to income eligible homeowners by the City's Department of Neighborhood Relations include forgivable loans for major rehabilitation, emergency repair and accessibility modifications.
 Lending institutions participate by managing the maintenance escrow.